MrHombre/tetris/README.md

 Working well want to play??
 [Click Me!, Come ON Click MEEEE!](https://oatsandtoast.github.io/tetris/)
 ![vivaldi_2017-05-03_15-30-51](https://cloud.githubusercontent.com/assets/12551985/25684375/ea41a12c-3015-11e7-999e-60c255ea936b.png)
 ### Instructions
 While you both have to play on the same computer(multiplayer coming soon!)
-You need to know how to playe the game ... or at least the controls
+You need to know how to play the game ... or at least the controls
 #### Player-1
 - Rotate with Q and E
 - Left = A